logiquebox/chapter-leads-hub/resources/README.md

-# OSCA Chpater Leads Resources
+# OSCA Chapter Leads Resources

 A curated list of useful links, tools and resources to help you become a succesful Chapter Lead.